Retrieving Top-k Hyperedge Triplets: Models and Applications: Algorithms

 \subsection{Applications}

-We consider two higher-level algorithms that makes use of our hyperedge triplets:
+We consider two higher-level applications for our hyperedge triplets.

-{\bf Local search.} Our algorithms can easily be adapted to find maximum hyperedge triplets containing a given hyperedge query.
-We can simply iterate over all hyperedge triplets containing a user-inputted hyperedge, outputting the one with the highest weight.
+{\bf Local search.} Our algorithms can be adapted to find top-$k$ hyperedge triplets containing a given hyperedge query.
+We can iterate over hyperedge triplets containing a queried hyperedge and output those with the highest weights.
 This provides a way of exploring maximal hypergraph motifs in the context of a chosen hyperedge of interest.
+Local search can also give an insight about the nature of the query hyperedge by comparing the weights of its top-$k$ independent, disjoint, and common triplets.
+For example, a hyperedge associated with relatively high common weights compared to its independent weights is typically bundled with other hyperedges.

-{\bf Large subgraphs of triplets.} Although maximal hyperedge triplets are informative, they only describe the relationships between three hyperedges.
-However, we may also be interested in relationships identified by increasing the number of hyperedges within each maximum motif.
-One way to do this is by merging hyperedge triplets into larger clusters of closely-related hyperedges.
-The main idea is to merge overlapping hyperedge triplets with high weights to find groups of similar hyperedges.
-To do so, we can collect multiple hyperedge triplets with a significant common weight.
-As stated in Section~\ref{sec:maxAlgs}, we can adapt Algorithm~\ref{alg:max} to store all hyperedge triplets whose weight is above a certain threshold.
-After this hyperedge triplet collection process, we then create an edge-weighted graph where nodes represent hyperedges, edges connect nodes which are in a hyperedge triplet, and edge weights reflect the number of shared triplets to which that pair of hyperedges belong.
-The connected components of this graph identify larger groups of hyperedges that are closely related via common weight.
+{\bf Large subgraphs of triplets.} Although maximal hyperedge triplets are informative, they only describe the relationships between 3 hyperedges.
+We can obtain subgraphs with more than 3 hyperedges by combining hyperedge triplets into larger clusters of closely-related hyperedges.
+The idea is to merge overlapping hyperedge triplets with high weights to find groups of similar hyperedges.
+We can create an edge-weighted graph where nodes represent hyperedges, edges connect nodes which are in a hyperedge triplet, and edge weights reflect the number of shared triplets to which that pair of hyperedges belong.
+The connected components of this graph then represent larger groups of hyperedges that are closely related.